 Publishing a book on your own has finally received a level of acceptance in the publishing industry, and lots of people are thinking about diving in.

 But what do you really need to know before publishing a book?
 I’ve been helping authors get into print since the early 2000s.
 There are a lot of resources out there to help you get publishing, and many of them are really good and worth your money (get in touch with us if you’re looking for help on your self-publishing journey!).
 Of course, there are some not-so-great resources out there, too.

-That’s why I’ve put this guide together, so you know the landscape you’ll be traveling, and can avoid the potholes.
+That’s why I’ve put together this guide, so you know the landscape you’ll be traveling and can avoid the potholes.

 A lot of people get into self-publishing thinking they won’t have to spend anything at all, but that’s really not the case.
 I don’t want you to be disappointed, but it is going to cost something to get your book into print.
 At the low end you can expect to at least pay for proof copies of a print on demand book and the shipping fee to get them to you.
 But most authors going into this are going to pay more, and some will spend substantially more to get their book just the way they want it.

 Doing everything yourself and not worrying about whether your book looks professional or not, you can get away for under $100 and get 5 copies of your book in the bargain.
 But if you’re publishing a book that’s been edited, laid out to look the way a book should, and has a cover on it that will stand a chance of competing in the marketplace with all those books from big publishers, you’re going to have to budget $3,000 to $10,000.
-And if you print offset, want to hire marketing or publicity help, or hire a high-end “book doctor” you could be looking at ten times that much.
+And if you print offset, want to hire marketing or publicity help, or hire a high-end “book doctor,” you could be looking at significantly more.